jasnow/atl-districts/README.md

 * GP: Write-up the Tutorial
 * JS: Figure out what can be trimmed off the JS file
 * Put the inline JS into a separate JS file
+* Add comments to clean up the code and help implementers understand

 ### New Features ###
 * Have users upload their own GeoJSON and similar type files